Taking Tiger Mountain (By Strategy): Production

 Eno's group on Taking Tiger Mountain included Brian Turrington and Freddie Smith of The Winkies, along with Robert Wyatt and Manzanera.
 Other musicians appearing on the album include Andy Mackay of Roxy Music, along with the Portsmouth Sinfonia, an orchestra in which Eno had once played clarinet.
-The Portsmouth Sinfonia allowed anybody to join as long as they had no experience with the instrument they would play in the orchestra.
-Phil Collins plays drums on "Mother Whale Eyeless".
-After Eno had helped with production on the Genesis album The Lamb Lies Down on Broadway, Genesis front man Peter Gabriel asked how the band could reciprocate, so Eno requested Collins play drums for him.
+(The Portsmouth Sinfonia allowed anybody to join as long as they had no experience with the instrument they would play in the orchestra.)
+Phil Collins plays additional drums on "Mother Whale Eyeless"; after Eno had helped with production on the Genesis album The Lamb Lies Down on Broadway, Genesis frontman Peter Gabriel asked how the band could reciprocate, and Eno requested Collins play drums for him.

 Music and lyrics

-The sound of Taking Tiger Mountain (By Strategy) has been described as more upbeat than Eno's previous solo album, while the lyrics have darker themes and subject matter.
+The sound of Taking Tiger Mountain (By Strategy) has been described as more subdued than Eno's previous solo album, while the lyrics have darker themes and subject matter.
 The album's lyrics have been described as "remarkably literate and often humorous" with "quick-fire rhymes, oddball couplets, abrupt demands, and ruthless statements".
 To create the lyrics, Eno sang nonsense syllables to the record's backing tracks and then turned them into words.
 This lyric-writing method was used for all his more vocal-based recordings of the 1970s.